 Moroccan Spice Mix

-You will come across the garlic, cumin and red pepper flakes trinity quite often in our Moroccan tajines, soups, condiments and salads.
+You will come across the cumin-cinnamon-red pepper flakes quite often in our Moroccan tajines, soups, condiments and salads.

 Secret of Fluffy Meatballs

 No flour or breadcrumbs.
 Add parsley or other herbs, onion etc to your mixture PLUS warm water, or seltzer.
 It keeps them light and fluffy and delicious

 - 3 tablespoons paprika

 - 1 pound chicken cutlets (boneless dark OK too)

 - 6 sprigs flat parsley, plus more for garnish

 - 1/2 cup warm water